AdvaniaSE/PowerShellAdvancedFundamentals/04. Regex/Lab.md

 # Expected outcome

-An example of the outcome from these labs may be found in the file `MyFunctions.ps1` in this folder.
+An example of the outcome from these labs may be found in the file `MyFunctions.ps1` in this folder, in the `Add-CourseUser` and `Confirm-CourseID` functions.